xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201.md

 ## Tutoring Services

- There are two kinds of (free) tutoring services offered by the college.
+ There are two kinds of (free) tutoring services offered by the university.

  * The first kind is at the [learning commons](https://www.utica.edu/tutoring) at the Utica University Library.
  * The second kind is [Smarthinking](https://www.utica.edu/tutoring/smarthinking-online-tutoring), which is a 24/7 online tutoring service.

 ## Academic Integrity

  I have zero tolerance on dishonesty.
 Any forms of dishonesty such as copying homework or cheating on quizzes and examinations, will result in zero credit for that particular assignment, and will be reported to the Academic Standards Committee.
 The highest penalty a student can receive is "F for cheating" for the course.
-There might be additional sanctions by the Academic Standards Committee such as dismissal from the college.
-See Utica College official [page](https://www.utica.edu/academic/facultyinfo/intellectualdishonesty.cfm) for Academic Honesty for more details.
+There might be additional sanctions by the Academic Standards Committee such as dismissal from the university.
+See Utica University official [page](https://www.utica.edu/academic/facultyinfo/intellectualdishonesty.cfm) for Academic Honesty for more details.

 ## Special Accommodation

  The stuff just below is the University approved language, and is a bit... ``legalese''.
 The point is, if you need accommodations to succeed in this course, talk to me and we can make sure you get what you need.
 And the social environment of this course is important to me, too.
 Let’s work together to make a welcoming and affirming space for everyone.

  Any student who has need of special accommodations in this class due to a documented disability should speak with me as soon as possible, preferably within the first two weeks of class.
 You should also contact Judy Borner, Director of Learning Services in the Academic Support Services Center (315-792-3032 or jcborner@utica.edu ) in order to determine eligibility for services and to receive an accommodation letter.
 We will work with you to help you in your efforts to master the course content in an effective and appropriate way.
-See Utica College official [page](https://www.utica.edu/student/development/learning/) for Office of Learning Services.
+See Utica University official [page](https://www.utica.edu/student/development/learning/) for Office of Learning Services.

 ## Disclaimer